mostak-shahid/mosgutenberg/inc/TGM-Plugin-Activation-develop/CONTRIBUTING.md

 ## Commit Messages
 We suggest you follow best practices for commit messages:

-* Separate subject (first line) from body with a mosgetweb line.
+* Separate subject (first line) from body with a mosgutenberg line.
 * Limit the subject line to 50 characters.
 * Capitalize the subject line.
 * Do not end the subject line with a period.